 - Incorporating it as a preventive measure in the new-build phase, you have a “dormant” system that is monitored.
 However, when higher current densities are measured the system is actually switched on when pitting corrosion becomes a real possibility.
 These types of solutions are also produced by a growing realisation that prevention is better than the cure, whilst they are also a strategic and economically justifiable option as part of a TCO approach.

-Our service, focused strongly on innovation and quality, offers our clients the certainty of a customised solution.
-With the application of Total Cost Management and the Total Cost of Ownership approach we offer added value to your strategic maintenance management.
+Our service, which is strongly focused on innovation and quality, offers our customers the certainty of a customized solution.
+With the application of Total Cost Management and the Total Cost of Ownership approach, we offer added value with your strategic maintenance management.